Best Men's Hiking Shorts of 2024

 If you’re planning to do any rock scrambling or hiking through dense overgrown underbrush, you may want to consider a hiking short that incorporates ripstop construction.
 Ripstop fabric is made by interweaving reinforced threads in a crosshatch pattern, making the material more resistant to tearing and ripping from rocks, thorns, and snags.

 If water resistance is a high priority, you may want hiking shorts that have been treated with a durable water repellent (DWR) coating.
-But you should keep in mind that there is a balance between water resistance and quick drying.
-Hiking shorts made from a thin nylon fabric may be less water resistant but will dry much faster than pants made from a thicker material that has been treated with DWR.
+Hiking shorts aren’t meant to be waterproof, so you should keep in mind that there is a balance between water resistance and quick drying.
+Hiking shorts made from a thin nylon fabric may be less water resistant but will dry much faster than shorts made from a thicker material that has been treated with DWR.
 As someone who tends to sweat a lot while hiking, I prefer hiking shorts made from lighter quick-drying fabric.
 I have found that thicker, less breathable shorts treated with DWR may have more water resistance, but once they get saturated with moisture from sweat, they can take a long time to dry out.

 That being said, hiking shorts are not going to provide a lot of UV protection.
 By their very nature, they will expose a lot of skin below the knee.
 To negate this, you should use sunscreen or another topical alternative.
 You could also wear thin leggings under the shorts or invest in a pair of long hiking socks or high gaiters to limit exposure.